 To prevent this, do the following to configure your collaboration settings for your app project:

 - Determine who your collaborators should be.
 We recommend that you create or use an existing Google Group as your collaborator list.
 You can also specify a domain if you prefer.

-If you are building your app with Apps Script, we recommended that you to use a Team Drive as the source location for your script project.
-Placing your add-on script file in a Team Drive ensures that no single account is the sole owner of the project.
-Make sure your collaborators have access to the Team Drive.
+If you are building your app with Apps Script, we recommended that you use a shared drive as the source location for your script project.
+Placing your add-on script file in a shared drive ensures that no single account is the sole owner of the project.
+Make sure your collaborators have access to the shared drive.

 Once you have determined your script project's Drive location, you can add your collaborators to its Cloud Platform project as owners or other roles.

 If your app isn't an Apps Script project, you can add your collaborators to its Cloud Platform project using the GCP console.